 3. Legal grounds for collection and use of Personal Information

 You can object to processing based on our legitimate interests at any time by contacting us here.
 See also “Your Rights – The right to object” below.

 We consider that the risk to your data protection rights in connection with Personal Information that we process on the basis of our legitimate interests is not excessive or overly intrusive.
 We have also put in place protections for your rights by ensuring proper retention periods and security controls.

 If you would like to find out more about the legal grounds on which we process your Personal Information for a particular purpose you can contact us here.

 Where permissible under applicable local laws, we may combine information that you have provided to us with other information that we already hold about you and which we have collected for a compatible purpose.

-Some services that we provide require the involvement of third parties.
-We have carefully selected these third parties and taken steps to ensure that your Personal Information is adequately protected.
-Details about how we share Personal Information with third parties is set out below:
+Some of the functionality on our Websites involves us cooperating with, and sharing your Personal Information with, third parties.
+We have carefully selected these third parties and taken steps to ensure that when we share your Personal Information with them, it is adequately protected.
+Details about how we process Personal Information on our Websites in conjunction with third parties is set out below:

 Our Websites use Google Analytics, a web analysis service provided by Google Inc. ("Google").
 Google Analytics works using cookies.